-- A thriving, vibrant and sustainable district - Strong, safe and resilient communities - Clean and welcoming environment - 6.2 The Council's Corporate Values of Excellence, Integrity, Teamwork, Empower and Involve, and Passion and Pride summarise its way of thinking to deliver positive outcomes for its customers. - Underpinning the Corporate Values is its commitment to equality as it aims to treat everyone fairly and strives to achieve equality for its diverse communities. - 6.3 The Council's Medium Term Financial Strategy (MTFS) for 2018/2019 to 2021/2022 supports the Corporate Plan and identifies its financial implications.
-It shows the approach the Council will take in order to deliver its services and priorities within its financial constraints and in doing so how it will look to provide value for money. - 6.4 The Council is currently delivering its Transformation Plan which sets out how it will become an innovative, efficient, customer focussed, high performing 21st Century Authority.
+- Encourage people of all abilities to achieve their true potential. - Build confidence within communities so that they have more control and influence in what happens in their area. - Create opportunities for learning, development and achievement for all. - Ensure local people have clear aspirational pathways into local employment. - 6.2 The Council's Corporate Values of Excellence, Integrity, Teamwork, Empower and Involve, and Passion and Pride summarise its way of thinking to deliver positive outcomes for its customers.

+Underpinning the Corporate Values is its commitment to equality as it aims to treat everyone fairly and strives to achieve equality for its diverse communities.

+- 6.3 The Council's Medium Term Financial Strategy (MTFS) for 2020/2021 to 2022/2023 supports the "Making Mansfield: Towards 2030" strategy and identifies its financial implications.
+It shows the approach the council will take in order to deliver its services and priorities within its financial constraints and in doing so how it will look to provide value for money - 6.4 The Council is currently delivering its Transformation Strategy which sets out how it will become an innovative, efficient, customer focussed, high performing 21st Century Authority.